About Us

 Greenbelt Land Trust is a local land conservation 501 (c)(3) nonprofit organization focused on protecting ecologically, agriculturally, and historically significant lands in the mid-Willamette Valley.
 We work strategically to secure significant natural areas in accordance with a careful plan.
 And we strive for connectivity, linking protected natural areas with parks and public spaces to provide wildlife corridors, protect valuable natural resources, and expand opportunities for low-impact recreation and renewal.
 Protected—and connected—these natural areas make our communities more desirable as places to live and work, and help preserve Oregon’s distinctive landscape and character.

 Greenbelt Land Trust conserves and cares for lands that are and continue to be the traditional lands of Native Americans in our region.
-Since time immemorial, bands of the Kalapuya lived in this reason or visited it to hunt, fish, gather foods and trade.
+Since time immemorial, bands of the Kalapuya lived in this region or visited it to hunt, fish, gather foods and trade.
 Today Kalapuya are active members of the sovereign nations of the Confederated Tribes of the Grand Ronde, and the Confederated Tribes of the Siletz Indians.
 We believe that we have a responsibility to use our resources to address, not just acknowledge, the reality of Indigenous land loss.
 Our conservation efforts must include Indigenous voices and perspectives in order to be both successful and equitable.

 We envision a healthy, thriving, environment for all.